carterTsai95/XcodeShortcut/README.md

 	- (⌘ Command) + (⌃ Control) + (⇧ Shift) + ⏎ Return
 	- Alertnative: View > Editor > Focus/Hide Focus

+Juggling multiple editors is a common challenge.
+While sometime I will have multiple editors open for reviewing, when I need to focus on one specific editor but I also don't want to close others.
+This shortcut becomes really handy.
+Ensuring that the editor you need is always at the forefront.

 <p align="center">
 	<img width="600" src="Media/FocusEditor.gif" alt="Focus Editor" />
 </p>